 Pennsylvania as a word can be broken down into two sections.

 Penn and Sylvania.
-So let's start with the second part.
 The second part, "Sylvania" comes from a Latin word meaning "of the forest" and the first, "Penn" refers to a man named William Penn.

 William Penn settled the area, now known as Pennsylvania in 1683, as a spiritual refuge.

 First English settlers, then for German, and then later Polish, Italian, Irish, and others came.
 All who wanted practice their religions freely, without persecution from their home country.

 So, in short, Pennsylvania was settled as a forest land where people could practice their spirituality, any type they liked, safely, and freely.
 And it still largely remains this way to this day.

 While William Penn's settlement and the current naming of the now territory Pennsylvania has a lot to do with how the current culture of the state has evolved and how our society has been shaped over the past 400 years, Pennsylvania's first record of human settlement dates back 10,000 years.
 That's from before Mesopotamia.
 So, people have been here for a long time.

 In fact, Pennsylvania is also home to one of the world's first known archeological sites.